- Dynamica Ropes

 At Dynamica Ropes, all of our products are constructed as 12-strand braid or parallel fibres, but they vary in construction, cores and covers.
 Below you can see our standard products:

-For most applications, we produce the products with HMPE/Dyneema® fibres SK75 and SK78.
+For most applications, we produce the products with HMPE or Dyneema® fibres SK75 and SK78.
 On request, we produce ropes with SK99, DM20 fibres and with XBO treatment.

 Production of Dyneema® Ropes